-what are your brand pillars and how should you define them?
+what are your brand pillars and how should you define them as an online coach?

-When building your business, you want to focus on making sure that you are doing the things that will allow your brand to stand out from everyone else.
+When building your business as an online coach, you want to focus on making sure that you are doing the things that will allow your brand to stand out from everyone else.
 Defining your pillars and being clear about the things that make your brand unique, is going to be extremely powerful for this to happen.

 Over the last few years, I've built a system and process that has allowed me and my clients to generate impact, success and income in a consistent manner.
 This is what I call, The Brand Strategy Pyramid.
 This methodology is and intention-based marketing model that allows you to truly define those foundations and pillars for your brand that will allow you to genuinely connect with your ideal audience.